 I charge on a sliding scale based on have some reduced-fee spaces for patients on lower income.
 Please contact me directly to discuss.

 I am a psychotherapist and group-work practitioner, trained at the Tavistock and Portman NHS Foundation Trust, and at the Institute of Group Analysis, London.

 I hold an MA in Clinical Psychology from Tel-Aviv University, where I have also trained in psychotherapy and group facilitation.
 I currently see individual patients and groups in the NHS and in private practice.

 I am experienced in providing both long and short term treatment for adults of all ages, in individual settings and in groups, and have worked with patients from diverse backgrounds in various organisations and institutions.

 I am a registered Psychodynamic Psychotherapist with The British Psychoanalytic Council (registration number: 22120) and adhere to its code of ethics.
 I am a member of the Tavistock Society of Psychotherapists and a registered psychologist with the Israeli Ministry of Health (license no. 27-122497).
-You can also find me on Counselling Directory, City Road Therapy, and at HQ Therapy.
+You can also find me on Counselling Directory and Psychology Today.

 for more information on psychotherapy and psychoanalyis